Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Implementation

 \subsection{Anomaly Detection}

-To meet the graph-based cryptocurrency database criteria, the Elliptic++ Dataset was used \cite{elmougy_demystifying_2023}.
-The dataset, which contains node and edge files, was used to create a graphical database of cryptocurrency transactions.
+To establish a graph-based cryptocurrency database as specified in the framework, the Elliptic++ Dataset, which is composed of 203,000 Bitcoin transactions and 822,000 wallet addresses, was used \cite{elmougy_demystifying_2023}.
 Nodes in the dataset, which represented wallets, contained information such as the number of transactions, transaction totals, and bitcoin sent and received.
 Edges, which represented transactions, contained information such as mean, median, and maximum bitcoin sent through the edge.
-The graph was then used to train an unsupervised Graphical Neural Network (GNN) to detect anomalies.
-The result of this process was an updated graph database that included a binary anomaly designation as well as the trained GNN model.
+A graph-structured transaction dataset of cryptocurrency transactions was produced by joining the node and edge (wallet and transaction) tables.
+The graph was then used to train an unsupervised Graphical Neural Network (GNN) to detect anomalies following Algorithm~\ref{alg:GNN}.

+Anomaly scoring is framed as an unsupervised deviation-from-typical-behavior objective.
+The GNN is trained to output a single node score and optimized with a mean-anchored MSE loss.
+Under this objective, nodes whose learned score is substantially below the population mean indicate that the model assigns them behavior different from the bulk of nodes and thus ranks them as anomalous.
+This objective is preferable in the presented use case as (1) it is model-agnostic and stable to implement across GNN backbones, (2) it avoids constructing explicit negative examples which are typically unavailable in fraud datasets, and (3) it yields an interpretable continuous anomaly ranking system to downstream XAI and LLM narration.